 Originally, the case name read People of the State of California, Plaintiff v.
 Shigeyoshi Murao, No. B27083 and Lawrence Ferlinghetti, No. B27585, Defendants.
 The case against Murao was dismissed before Judge Horn issued his opinion in the matter of People v.
 Ferlinghetti.
 None of the surviving versions of People v.
 Ferlinghetti contained authoritative citations within the body of the opinion.
 The authors researched and reinserted the citations in all of the appropriate places.
 Hence, this is the most definitive existing version of the opinion in print.
 Excerpted from Ronald Collins & David Skover, Mania: The Story of the Outraged & Outrageous Lives that Launched a Cultural Revolution (Top Five Books, 2013), pp. 357-368.
 Read more.

 The transcripts available on this site are from Lenny Bruce’s obscenity trials in San Francisco, Los Angeles (Beverly Hills), Chicago, and New York.
 This is the first time these complete transcripts have been made accessible to the general public and free of charge.
 We have also posted related materials—including appellate briefs, unpublished judicial orders and opinions, the petition for a posthumous pardon, etc.—to provide a fuller picture of Bruce’s battles with the law.
 Our hope is that these documents, and others yet to be posted at a later time, will help to tell the Lenny Bruce story as never before told.
 Read more.

 To view all amicus curiae briefs FIRE has either written or signed on to, click here.

 To view all legal scholarship written by FIRE employees and legal fellows, click here.

-To view a list of all Supreme Court justices and which cases they sat on the court for, click here.
+To view a list of all Supreme Court justices and which First Amendment related cases they wrote the majority opinion for, click here.